unit8co/darts/guides/covariates_tfms.md

           future_covariates=future_covariates)
 ```

-You can produce forecasts for any input `target` TimeSeries (also unobserved targets) as long as it contains `input_chunk_length` time steps.
+You can produce forecasts for any input `target` TimeSeries or for several targets given as a sequence of TimeSeries.
+This will also work on series that have not been seen during training, but the series must contain `input_chunk_length` time steps.

 ```
 # predict the next n=3 time steps for any input series with `series`